helm/community/governance/provisional-governance.md

 ## Appendix A: Voting Members

-The following is a list of members who accepted voting positions for provisional goverment:
+The following is a list of members who accepted voting positions for provisional government:

 * Josk Dolitsky
 * Scott Rigby